lambdaclass/guidelines/README.md

 * Use meaningful, readable names for variables, functions and files.
 Don't try to save characters.
 * Follow the [Zen of Python](https://www.python.org/dev/peps/pep-0020/), regardless of the language you are using at the moment.
 English also counts as a language.
 * Use git and commit often, even on one-person projects.
+* Documentation is a sign of the quality of an API.
+It's easier to write it when the design is right.
+* Avoid the use of wrappers.

 ## Open source projects